 there is a certain spirit in me, a ‘me-ness’ I can feel that remains unchanged.
 Even though I’ve learned and grown and changed in many ways throughout my life, there’s an essence I can feel in me that is the same now as it was when I was five years old.”

 You may also hear a spiritually-inclined person say something like “first, I am a soul,” or a broad-thinking person say, “first, I am a human being.”

 However, the more immediate, daily, tangible experiences of identity (i.e. “I am my father’s son,” “I am the mother of my daughter”) often register more viscerally for us.
 These aspects of our identity prompt us towards honor, action, and defense.

-But being human means dealing with this manifest world of manifold forms, and thus, contrast.
+But here is a fundamental key that many who pat themselves on the back for being “open-minded” crucially miss: being human means dealing with this manifest world of manifold forms, and thus, contrast.
 That’s the rub.
 There’s the narrow pass again.

 So it follows that to actually experience what it is to be human, instead of simply holding a theoretical concept of “human being” in our minds, we must drill down further through the physical layers.
 In doing so we encounter the reality of our larger extended families, of our culture and peoples.
 Cultures and ethnic/racial groups exist as an amalgam of spiritual, psychic, and physical aspects.

 You are the result of a family line and the times and culture you live in.
 You are woven out of this web.
 You did not spring independently from thin air.